mdabrowski1990/uds/docs/source/pages/user_guide/custom.rst

 UDS over Custom Network
 =======================
-This part of the documentation guides how to use this package's features for networks that are not implemented or implemented networks with your custom network manager.
+This part of the documentation guides how to use this package's features for networks that are either not implemented or implemented for other network managers that you plan to use.

-The logic is very simple, you have just have to implemented (or use already implemented) handlers for the following features:
+To use features of this package, you have to have following implementation prepared in line with the guidelines of this
+document:

 - `Addressing`_
 - `Packet`_